 These courses carry additional academic requirements.
-Student's grades and/or ACT scores will be considered for enrollment into an AP or dual enrollment courses.
+Student's grades and/or ACT scores will be considered for enrollment into AP or dual enrollment courses.
 AP courses require an additional payment for the AP exam.
 The AP exam is mandatory if enrolled in an AP course.

 Dual enrollment courses are facilitated by Austin Peay State University (APSU).
 All classes are hosted on CA's campus.
 Student's are required to meet APSU's dual enrollment admissions requirements.
-Tennessee residents are eligible for four free dual enrollment courses if they apply for the dual enrollment grant.
+Tennessee residents are eligible for five free dual enrollment courses if they apply for the dual enrollment grant by the designated deadline date.
 Some courses have additional lab fees and/or book fees.
 Payments are made directly to APSU through each student's OneStop portal.
 Upon graduation students must request their transcript directly from APSU.
+All dual enrollment application requirements can be found on APSU's dual enrollment website.